Improving Response Rates

 - Recommend to students who have completed, to review their responses, since you value their detailed feedback.

 - Appoint a student to notify you when to return.

 - Leave the room.
 (It is critical you & any TA are out of the room.)

 - Return to class.
 (Students who had not submitted evaluations will receive email reminders.)

 Monitor your response rates periodically and take active steps to improve low response before the TCE ends.

-- Always remind students their responses are anonymous.
+- Remind students their responses are anonymous.
 The TCE System does track who has responded for email reminders.
-(We will remind non responders by email of the closing time.)
+(We will remind non-responders by email of the closing time.)

 - Halfway through with less than 75% response rate?
 Email your students, tell them how important it is for the credibility of the results that every student participate.